Škoda Auto: Growth strategy

 One of the most important years for Škoda Auto was 2010, in terms of both products and management.
 On 1 September 2010, Prof. Dr. H.C.
 Winfried Vahland assumed responsibility for the management of the company, becoming the CEO of Škoda Auto.
 In the same year, Škoda set forth plans to double the company's annual sales to at least 1.5 million by 2018 (later known as the 'Growth Strategy', Růstová strategie).

 At the 2010 Paris Motor Show in September 2010, the company unveiled the Octavia Green E Line.
 This e-car concept was the forerunner to the e-car test fleet that Škoda released in 2012.
 The final first-generation Octavia (Tour) was produced at the Mladá Boleslav plant in November 2010.
-The worldwide production of this model exceeded 1.4 million units since its release in 1996.
-In 2010 for the first time in history, China overtook German sales to become Škoda's largest individual market.
+The worldwide production of this model has exceeded 1.4 million units since its release in 1996.
+In 2010, for the first time in history, China overtook Germany in sales to become Škoda's largest individual market.
 In 2011, Škoda Auto celebrated its 20-year partnership with the Volkswagen Group.
-More than 75,000 visitors attended an open-house event held in Mladá Boleslav in the April.
+More than 75,000 visitors attended an open-house event held in Mladá Boleslav in April.
 Earlier that year, the company provided details on its 2018 Growth Strategy: for at least one new or completely revised model to be released every six months.
-With this in mind, the company redesigned its logo and CI, which was presented at the 2011 Geneva Motor Show. Škoda's main attraction at the event was the VisionD design concept, a forerunner to the future third-generation Octavia. Škoda presented the MissionL design study at the IAA in Frankfurt am Main in September, which was to become the basis of the company's forthcoming compact model the European Rapid.
+With this in mind, the company redesigned its logo and CI, which was presented at the 2011 Geneva Motor Show. Škoda's main attraction at the event was the VisionD design concept, a forerunner to the future third-generation Octavia. Škoda presented the MissionL design study at the IAA in Frankfurt am Main in September, which was to become the basis of the company's forthcoming compact model, the European Rapid.

 In the same year, the company started production of the new Rapid model in Pune, India (October 2011), and launched the Škoda Citigo at Volkswagen's Bratislava plant (November 2011).
 In 2012, Škoda introduced two new mass production models.
 The European version of the Rapid premiered at the Paris Motor Show.
 This car was a successor to the first-generation Octavia in terms of its price bracket.
 The second model was the third-generation Octavia, which premiered in December 2012.
 In the same month, local production of the Yeti was launched at the Nizhny Novgorod GAZ factory.